— The following post contains spoilers.

 This also isn’t helped by the fact that some of the music isn’t all that original.
 Various moments feel as though they could have been lifted straight from any of the Pirates of the Caribbean scores, and there was one particular instance — during a huge firefight in Avery’s Libertalia mansion — that I could’ve sworn I was listening to something from the Captain America films.
 Not surprising, perhaps, given that Henry Jackman — who provided Uncharted 4’s music — also scored the last two Cap’ instalments, but I found it distracting all the same.

 Hard to believe, after all that, that I consider A Thief’s End my favourite of the Uncharted games, eh?
 Still, though, it is.
 Even with all of the above, it is.
 I adored it.
-I can’t help but feel a twinge of guilt saying it, given the unfortunate business with Amy Hennig, (whose contributions I was glad to see acknowledges in the game’s credits, even if said acknowledgement should’ve come much earlier on) —
+I can’t help but feel a twinge of guilt saying it, given the unfortunate business with Amy Hennig (whose contributions I was glad to see acknowledged in the game’s credits, even if said acknowledgement should’ve come much earlier on) —

 — but I can’t pretend otherwise.
 I loved the shift in tone from the previous games.
 That shift is nowhere near as drastic as it might sound, but Uncharted 4 felt quieter than those that came before, the story more muted, reflective.
 Breaks in the action were both longer and more frequent.
 I absolutely understand why this might’ve turned some people off, but given that I’m a sucker for nostalgia, and am more than happy to sit back and enjoy some fantastic performances, it really, really appealed to me.